-One of the best ways to learn technical leadership skills is to study on your own time, in your own way.
-Reading books may not be for everyone, but for the avid readers out there, picking up an educational book about leadership skills and how to work with your team members is a fantastic way to learn.
+One of the best ways to learn technical leadership is to study constantly.
+Reading books may not be for everyone.
+But for avid readers, picking up a book about leadership skills is a great way to learn.
 These books are some of our favorites for learning how to lead a technical team.

 While not about technical leadership specifically, Sheryl Sandberg’s Lean In is a great read about women in the workplace.
-Check out this book if you are a woman working toward a leadership position, or if you’re a male leader looking for a resource to help you better understand your diverse team.
+Check out this book if you are a woman working toward a leadership position.
+It’s also a great read for male leaders looking to better understand team diversity.

-Patrick Lencioni weaves an incredible story about a woman facing the job of uniting her team before it destroys the entire company.
+Patrick Lencioni weaves an incredible story about a woman facing the job of uniting her team to save the company.
 In Five Dysfunctions of a Team, Lencioni expertly weaves common team dysfunctions into an easy-to-read narrative.
 If you’re on the lookout for a workplace fable, give this a read.

-Written by Paul Glen and Maria McManus, a self-described one geek and one non-geek pair, The Geek Leader’s Handbook expertly combines themes of great leadership with themes of technology.
-This is a great read for anyone unsure of how to combine the two skills.
+Written by Paul Glen and Maria McManus, a self-described one geek and one non-geek pair, this book expertly combines leadership and technology.
+This is a great read for people unsure of how to combine the two skills.

 Technical Leadership Certifications

-Through the University of Wisconsin – Madison, you can earn a technical leadership certificate by completing six courses.
-Although all of the courses are offered individually by the university, you will receive a significant discount if you enroll in all of them at once as part of the certificate program.
+Earn a technical leadership certificate by completing six courses.
+Although all the courses are offered individually, you will receive a significant discount if you enroll in all of them at once.

 Cornell University’s online university, eCornell, offers 23 leadership certifications.
 While they do not all apply to technical leadership, quite a few of them can be extremely useful.